Cultural Economy and the Arab Gulf States

 and waste are vital to both narrow and widespread forms of economic activity.

-View other series books in Syracuse Studies in Geography.
+View series books on Syracuse Studies in Geography